 Mergers and acquisitions are events that need to ‘declare themselves’ at the level of communications, beyond mere press reports, press releases, and the standard internal announcements.
 They call—sometimes ‘scream’—for rebranding or re-identifying the ‘resulting’ entity.

-There are four basic options with which to approach M&A branding, each with its own real or potential variations:
+There are four basic options with which to approach merger and acquisition branding, each with its own real or potential variations:

 (1) Juxtaposition | familiar examples of this convention are ExxonMobil and ConocoPhilips, in which the prior identities are maintained, but fused at the hip (sometimes with a new coat of paint or application of a new typographic veneer)